General

 How can I find out if my family can get help paying for child care?

-Through a short series of questions, Connect4Care Kids helps families in Wayne County with a child age 5 or younger find child care programs that match their needs.
+Through a short series of questions, Connect4Care Kids helps Southeastern Michigan families with a child age 5 or younger find child care programs that match their needs.
 Answering a few questions about your family and income helps us find out if you can get help paying for child care.

 How do I know if I qualify for affordable or free child care programs?